 The Toronto Dermatology Centre is one of the top clinics in Canada to manage your skin rashes such as pityriasis rosea.
-Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, but also discuss all the treatment options: creams, pills, and phototherapy.
+Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, but also discuss all the treatment options (oral vs topical).

 Pityriasis rosea rash occurs most commonly in people between the ages of 10 and 35, but may occur at any age.
 The rash can last from several weeks to several months.
 Usually there are no permanent marks as a result of this condition, although some darker-skinned persons may develop long-lasting flat brown spots that eventually fade.
 Pityriasis rosea may occur at anytime of year, but it is most common in the spring and fall.